kennedn/meross/README.md

 A wrapper script is provided under tools/onboard that paramaterises the setup process so that only a single command is required to setup a given Meross device.
 The following steps can be followed:

-- Ensure that your bulb is advertising a wifi network and connect to it
+- Ensure that your device is advertising a wifi network and connect to it
-- Run the following to get a list of network devices the bulb can see:
+- Run the following to get a list of network devices the device can see:
   `./onboard --wifi`
 - Onboard the meross device:
   `./onboard --host pc.int --port 8883 --ssid "cool-ssiid" --password "cool_password" --bssid "66:55:44:33:22:11" --channel 5 --encryption 6 --cipher 3`